Stock market today: Asian stocks follow Wall Street's rebound - ExBulletin

 Stock market today: Asian stocks follow Wall Street's rebound

-BANGKOK (AP) Stocks rose in Europe and Asia on Thursday after stocks on Wall Street recovered much of their steep losses from the day before.
+BANGKOK– Stocks rose in Asia on Thursday after stocks on Wall Street recouped much of their steep losses from the previous day.

 Oil prices have fallen.